CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 2: Managing LLM Traffic.md

 ## Summary

-In these labs, you will deploy Azure API Management and AI Foundry endpoints with models and subscriptions, then capture and monitor token usage metrics.
-You will also apply token rate limiting policies to control API consumption, test the endpoints, and analyze results to ensure proper enforcement of usage limits.
+In this exercise, you learned how to monitor and control LLM traffic through Azure API Management.
+You deployed APIM and AI Foundry endpoints, captured token usage metrics, and visualized consumption patterns in Application Insights.
+You then configured and tested token rate limiting policies to ensure that excessive requests were throttled and token quotas were enforced consistently.
+By the end of the lab, you verified that token metrics were accurately tracked across multiple subscriptions and that APIM effectively regulated model access, ensuring predictable usage, improved cost management, and stable performance for Azure OpenAI workloads.

+### You have successfully completed the exercise.
+Click on Next >> to proceed with the next exercise.